arkndjl/website/content/posts/potential-prospect-breakouts.md

 +++
-title = "Potential 2026 MLB Prospect Breakouts" date = "2025-12-10T15:44:42-06:00"
+title = "2026 MLB Prospect Breakouts: Introduction" date = "2026-1-10T15:44:42-06:00"
 #dateFormat = "2006-01-02" # This value can be configured for per-post date formatting
 author = "arkndjl"
-authorTwitter = "ARKNDJL" #do not include @ tags = ["mlb", "statistics"] keywords = ["prospect", "mlb", "baseball", "2026", "breakout"] description = "A look at my set of indicators that help me identify potential prospect breakout candidates in the MLB." showFullContent = false readingTime = false hideComments = true draft = false
+authorTwitter = "ARKNDJL" #do not include @ tags = ["mlb", "statistics"] keywords = ["prospect", "mlb", "baseball", "2026", "breakout"] description = "Theory and analysis of qualitative, quantitative, and mixed-methods indicators for identifying potential prospect breakouts." showFullContent = false readingTime = false hideComments = true draft = false
 +++

-## Introduction

 Throughout years of playing fantasy baseball and being enamored with sabermetrics, I’ve come to develop a set of indicators that is helpful in identifying potential prospect breakout candidates in the MLB.
 These indicators are based around a combination of qualitative/quantitative analysis, and are generally focused on two broad categories: Quantitative Statistical Production and Qualitative Trait-Based Projectability.
 Indicators are helpful in identifying prospects to watch that could potentially break out, either making the leap from the minors to a true Major League star or rising quickly through prospect rankings and the minor leagues.